 As to why QPP members would move voluntarily to share risks, there are a number of reasons why we should consider this as a viable option:

-• The Provincial Government is committed to making JSPPs attractive.
+- Importantly, the Provincial Government is committed to making JSPPs attractive.
 Thus, they are unlikely to waive solvency payments and those payments will have a noticeable impact on university budgets (including hiring budgets).
 Moving to a JSPP gets Queen’s out from under this obligation and may ease budgets as a result.
+However, with a lessening of the solvency requirements, the government is about to require an 8% increase in reserves within the plan, as insurance against future risks.

 What is the likely timeline for decision-making and transition?

 The framework for the UPP has been fleshed out over the last year or so.
-This year, 2016, is a ‘Build’ phase where a smaller group of universities, where both the Administration and Labour express an interest in proceeding as we have at Queen’s, will finish the design of a UPP.
-This will probably take much of 2016.
+This year, 2017, is a ‘Build’ phase where a smaller group of universities, where both the Administration and Labour expressed an interest in proceeding as we have at Queen’s, will finish the design of a UPP.
+That initial design is now largely complete although some issues remain.
 Following that, institutions will decide whether to participate or not.
 If there is a sufficient number of participants then a plan will be formed and take over the pensions from the participating institutions.
 This step is also likely to take some time.
-The plan will enable other institutions to join in the future.
+The plan will enable other institutions to join upon inception.

-How will the decision be made as to whether to join the USPP?
+How will the decision be made as to whether to join the UPP?

 The Provincial Government has designed a framework for transition to a new plan.
-While some details remain to be worked out, it is fairly certain that QUFA would conduct a referendum that would govern its decision to join the USPP or not.
-Other plan members and retirees would also have a say in the decision but how these votes are managed will not be under QUFA’s control.
+While some details remain to be worked out, it is likely that QUFA would conduct a referendum that would then govern its decision to join the UPP.
+Pension plan members in other unions, non-unionized employees, and retirees would also have a say in the decision but how those votes are managed will not be under QUFA’s control.

 What was bargained with the employer in the last round of contract negotiations?